-- 3. Install worm into rack-piston nut to bearing shoulder. - 4.
+- 1. Thoroughly clean and lubricate the internal parts with automatic transmission oil. - 2.
+Install new piston ring back-up "O" ring in groove on rack-piston nut.
+Place a new piston ring over the back-up "O" ring.
+See Figure 90-55. - 3.
+Install worm into rack-piston nut to bearing shoulder. - 4.
 Align the ball return guide holes in the rack-piston nut with the worm groove.
 Load 16 balls, 8 plain and 8 black in alternate sequence into the guide hole nearest the piston ring while slowly rotating worm counterclockwise.
-See Figure 8-56.
+See Figure 90-56.

-Figure 8-56-Loading Balls in Rack-Piston Nut
+Figure 90-56-Loading Balls in Rack-Piston Nut